lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

     Nodes: 1 (1)
     Version: 11.2
 ---
 Your cluster is fully operational!
-Plese type 'lscli components' to list components.
-To login to kubernetes cluster as root please type 'lscli components kubernetes login'.
+Plese type 'lambdastack components' to list components.
+To login to kubernetes cluster as root please type 'lambdastack components kubernetes login'.
 ```

 #### kubernetes login
 ```
-> lscli components kubernetes login
+> lambdastack components kubernetes login
 [...]
 You can now operate your kubernetes cluster via 'kubectl' command!
 ```